 HARRIET M. GORDON (1927-)

 Gordon was born in Goldsboro NC and ended up in Raleigh by the sixth grade.
 She graduated from Broughton High School and attended St. Mary's for a year, then attended UNC-Greensboro.
-She married in early 1950sbut her husband tragically died in a 1958 plane crash.
+She married in the early 1950s, but her husband tragically died in a 1958 plane crash.
 She moved back to North Carolina -- with four young sons -- and settled in Chapel Hill, in her words, "the finest place in the state."

 With support from a banking friend at Wachovia, she took the Lake Forest area by storm, buying lots from fellow developers Peg and Patsy Owens among others.
 With striking attention to detail, she supervised everything and insured that important finishings like doors and cabinets were built from scratch.
 She would ultimately built around 15 in the area, creating memorable homes people still treasure.